dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/non-python.md

 <summary>Prerequisites</summary>

 - Familiarity with [Assets](/concepts/assets)
-- A basic understanding of JavaScript
+- A basic understanding of JavaScript and Node.js
 </details>

 # Define a JavaScript-based asset